Boulton and Park: Legacy

 a significant moment in the history of the hesitant emergence of a public discourse of the homosexual as an identity.
 Perhaps more importantly, the base is significant in its revelation of a "pre-homosexual" subculture which was obviously extensive, varied and flourishing, involving, in differing roles and degrees, men of all walks of life.

 The Crown's failure to secure the prosecution of Boulton and Park showed the difficulties in investigating private activities, particularly offences for homosexual activity.
 The failure to convict the men was one factor in the introduction of the 1885 Labouchere Amendment.
-This—formally, section 11 of the Criminal Law Amendment Act 1885, named after its sponsor, Henry Labouchere—made male homosexual acts punishable by up to two years' hard labour.
+This—formally, section 11 of the Criminal Law Amendment Act 1885, named after its sponsor, Henry Labouchère—made male homosexual acts punishable by up to two years' hard labour.
 According to the historian William A. Cohen, at the time of the Boulton and Park case, homosexuality was "identifiable within a sociomedical sexual taxonomy, but was not yet recognized as a juridical subject".
 The subsequent introduction of the Labouchere Amendment, "virtually criminaliz[ed] gay male style itself".